science-of-learning-data-science/science-of-learning-data-science.github.io/README.md

 ### Paper Discussions
 * You will have the opportunity to read research articles that connect to the statistical concepts covered in this class.
 * These articles have been grouped into four "themes": graph comprehension, reasoning about data-generating processes, teaching model-based reasoning, and open/reproducible science.
 * Each week that these papers are assigned, you will be asked to submit two 1-page response papers, one for each assigned article.
-These response papers should be submitted via Canvas before
+These response papers should be submitted via Canvas before class.
 * Each response paper should contain the following sections:
 	- **Summary**: Provide a high-level summary of the article in your own words.
 What was the key question the authors aimed to answer?
 What was their argument?
 Do not quote the article directly when writing your own summary.
 	- **Relationship to SOLDS**: How is this paper related to the concepts/skills covered in this class?
 What are some ideas/findings in the paper that go beyond what has been covered so far in this class?